The elimination of sexual assault must involve a dedicated effort.

 As a society, we are beginning to speak more openly and honestly about the prevalence of sexual abuse and assault, as well as the related issue of harassment.
 Americans are having vital conversations about the work we must do to ensure that our workplaces, homes, and communities are free of sexual violence.

 Sexual assault and rape are against the law in North Carolina.
 Victims of rape and sexual assault have the right to take legal action to end the abuse.
 Attorney General Stein works to hold perpetrators of sexual violence responsible for the crimes they commit, and provide some measure of justice for survivors.

-We do this through our State Crime Lab, using DNA and forensic biology to establish the link between the alleged perpetrator of a crime and the victim.
-Our experts examine and conduct analysis of evidence and test sexual assault kits to get justice for survivors and victims.
+We do this through our State Crime Lab, using DNA and forensic biology.
+Establishing links between alleged perpetrators of a crime and the victims.
+Our experts conduct analysis of evidence and test sexual assault kits to get justice for survivors and victims.